sdcondon/SwashbuckleDynamicLocalization/README.md

 ## Implementation Woes

-For the interested.
-It was far more difficult than anticipated to get the Swagger UI localisation working.
-Here's what I tried:
+It's more difficult than anticipated to get the Swagger UI localisation working.
+Here's what I've tried:

 Approach 1: Write an extension method for SwaggerEnabledConfiguration that creates the route I want - a handler that transforms the output wrapped around the SwaggerUIHandler.
 Nope - the configuration and .. fields are private, so I can't invoke the configuration callback with the right arguments.